kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 *.json; *.json5     | json5-loader | `import pkg from "../../package.json";`
 *.html; *.txt       | raw-loader   | `import template from "../templates/list-item.html";`
-*.png; *.jpg; *.svg | file-loader  | `import icon from "../img/icon.svg";`
+*.png; *.jpg; *.svg | file-loader  | `import icon from "../img/icon.svg";` &mdash;             | imports-loader |  None; you must specify the rules yourself

 If a file pattern you need to import isn't matched with a loader, you can specify the loader directly: